 You can optimize images manually or use a plugin or service to do it automatically.

-WordPress Backup & Maintenance ensures that websites remain secure and up-to-date.
+WordPress Backup and maintenance ensures that websites remain secure and up-to-date.

 By regularly backing up content, updating plugins & themes, and performing security checks, website owners can rest assured knowing their sites are safe from malicious attackers or other potential threats.